Social media is a dominating force in people’s everyday lives, but not many are aware that they’re using social media too much.

 Keeping up to date on your friends’ and family members’ lives is good with moderation.
 However, dedicating time to finding out details about friends of friends, colleagues or vague acquaintances is another sign of too much social media use.

-If you feel overwhelmingly jealous when scrolling through your feeds or are making decisions based on what “looks good” on social media, it’s time to take a step back, according to Kevin Deegan at the Huffington Post.
+If you feel overwhelmingly jealous when scrolling through your feeds or are making decisions based on what “looks good” on social media, you can bulk edit EXIF photo data with this tool, it’s time to take a step back, according to Kevin Deegan at the Huffington Post.

 When someone’s eyes are constantly glued to their phone, they miss out on all the real-life conversations with people around them.